fatmazaman/AlgorithmJS/README.md

 14. array_Range - Function that generates an array of numbers within a specified range.
 15. fibonacci_Sequence - Print the n-th term of the Fibonacci Sequence
 16. pascal_Triangle - A recursive implementation of Pascal's Triangle.
+17. Searching - A task of looking for a specific element inside a data structure.

 ### Big-O Notation
 - Implementtaion of an algorithm with respect to both time(execution time) and space(memeory consumed)